Minimum wage in Virginia rises to $9.50, after 10-month delay during pandemic

 Virginia’s minimum wage will rise again to $11 in January 2022 and then to $12 in January 2023.

 At that point, the minimum would stay put at $12 for a year while legislators consider whether to approve further increases envisioned — but not dictated — by the law: $13.50 in January 2025 and $15 in January 2026.
-If legislators don’t vote for those increases by July 2024, the minimum wage would be adjusted annually to reflect increases in the consumer price index.
+If legislators do not vote for those increases by July 2024, the minimum wage would be adjusted annually to reflect increases in the consumer price index.

 The plans for repeated hikes worry businesses most, Riley said.